Järvenpää: Languages

+At least 30 different languages are spoken in Järvenpää.
+The most common foreign languages are Russian (1.5%), Estonian (1.3%), Ukrainian (1.3%) and Arabic (0.5%).

+Immigration

+As of 2024, there were 4,506 persons with a foreign background living in Järvenpää, or 9% of the population.
+The number of residents who were born abroad was 4,275, or 9% of the population.
+The number of persons with foreign citizenship living in Järvenpää was 3,125.
+Most foreign-born citizens came from the former Soviet Union, Estonia, Ukraine and Sweden.

+The relative share of immigrants in Järvenpää's population is below the national average.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 59.7% of the population of Järvenpää.
+Other religious groups accounted for 3.1% of the population.
+37.2% of the population had no religious affiliation.

 Culture

 In the early 20th century Järvenpää had a large artist community, including Jean Sibelius, Juhani Aho and Eero Järnefelt.
-This was partly true because of a railway connection to Helsinki.
+This was partly because of a railway connection to Helsinki.

-Järvenpää is widely known as the location of Ainola, the home of the composer Jean Sibelius.
+Järvenpää is widely known as the location of Ainola, the home of the composer Jean Sibelius and his wife Aino (née Järnefelt).
 It is situated about two kilometers south of the city centre.
 The composer moved with his family to the cottage designed by Lars Sonck on September 24, 1904, and he lived there until his death in 1957.
 Ainola is open for visitors in the summer months as the "museum of Sibelius".

 Juhani Aho moved with his wife Venny Soldan-Brofeldt to Järvenpää in 1897.
 They lived there for fourteen years in a villa, called Vårbacka, next to the shore of Lake Tuusula.
 The villa was later called Ahola.

 The K-Citymarket of Järvenpää was awarded the Grocery Store of the Year title in 2019 by the IGD of the United Kingdom.